danbev/learning-v8/README.md

 The sole purpose of this project is to aid me in leaning Google's V8 JavaScript engine.

 ## Prerequisites
-You'll need to have checked out the Google V8 Sources to you local file system and build it by following the instructions found [here](https://developers.google.com/v8/build).
+You'll need to have checked out the Google V8 sources to you local file system and build it by following the instructions found [here](https://developers.google.com/v8/build).

 What I've been using the following target: